The fall 2022 nursing application process has closed for the 2022-23 school year.

 There has not been a better time to consider becoming a nurse.
-Healthcare is experiencing a critical shortage of nursing staff that is predicted to last beyond the year 2020.
-The field of nursing offers many opportunities, challenges, and rewards that you will not find in other areas of employment.
-If you are dynamic, motivated, and possess a caring personality, CCC’s nursing program wants you!
+Healthcare is experiencing a critical shortage of nursing staff that is predicted to last beyond the year 2025.
+The field of nursing offers many opportunities, challenges, and rewards you will not find in other areas of employment.
+If you are dynamic, motivated, and possess a caring personality, our nursing program wants you!

 Associate Degree in Nursing

 The program is approved by the Nebraska State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN):

 All students accepted into the program who successfully complete the first two semesters of nursing will graduate with a diploma in nursing.
 These students will have the option to sit for NCLEX-PN exam for licensure.
 The student may then continue to take the remaining two (2) semesters of the program to receive an associate degree in nursing and take the NCLEX-RN exam for licensure.

 Nebraska belongs to the National Council of State Boards of Nursing (NCSBN) compact.
 Any student passing the NCLEX-RN exam in Nebraska may also practice as a Registered Nurse (RN) in any of the other compact States without reapplying for a license in that state.
 View compact states

 |By choosing to earn a diploma or degree from CCC, you will receive an education that prepares a nurse for the challenges and demands of a fast-paced healthcare environment.
 Our curriculum provides a comprehensive, rigorous, and individualized education that prepares the student nurse for success in a variety of nursing roles.
 The program includes a concept based curriculum and a state of the art simulation area to improve student and program outcomes.
 Your education through CCC also offers a broad base knowledge in natural sciences, communications, and humanities.||